marcusventin/makersbnb/README.md

 As a user
 So the thugs don't stop people booking my property
-I want my properties to be marked as available until I confirm them.
+I want my properties to be marked as available until I confirm them
 ```